-These fajitas are one of my family’s favorite dinners.
+Fajitas are one of my family’s favorite dinners.
 Everyone can mix and match the fajita ingredients to make their fajitas just how they like them.
 Warm tortillas, flavorful strips of seasoned grilled chicken and tender veggies, topped with fresh avocado or guacamole… there is so much to love about this meal.
 You’re going to want to make this easy chicken fajitas recipe all summer long!
 For a similar super easy steak fajita recipe, start with my grilled steak kabobs recipe and add tortillas.

 How to Make Grilled Chicken Fajitas